pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-This will give you compile-time guarantees that you have handled each case of the `Path.State` enum,
+This shall give thou compile-time guarantees that thou hast handled each case of the `Path.State` enum,
-which can be nice for when you add new types of destinations to the stack.
+which be nice for when thou add new types of destinations to the stack.

-In each of these cases you can return any kind of view that you want, but ultimately you want to
+In each of these cases thou return any kind of view that thou want, yet ultimately thou want to
 scope the store down to a specific case of the `Path.State` enum:

 ```swift